3 Workplace Bullies (and How to Stand Up to Them)

 Like the high school bullies of days past, adult bullies use intimidation, public humiliation, and underhanded insults to manipulate those around them.
 But unlike high school, you don’t have to put up with them for the sake of looking cool.
 Now that you’re an adult, identifying malicious behavior and responding to it professionally will not only deter the perpetrator, but will show your colleagues (and higher-ups) that you’re the mature woman you wished you could be as a teen.

-To thrive in your office, identify these three Workplace Bullies and learn how to respond to their assaults.
+To thrive in your office, identify these three types of workplace bullies and learn how to respond to their assaults.

 This bully transforms a civil exchange of emails into a public brawl.
 One moment you’re professionally sharing your opinion on a project.
 And the next thing you know, the bully has cc’d half your office, bcc’d who knows how many others, and is chastising you (virtually) in front of your peers—in a drastically different tone than the open-minded one she used in your face-to-face meeting last week.